longjmpr/fmeng/charter.md

 ### Why Do We Exist?

-#### 1. Practitioner Excellence
+#### 1. Practitioner Excellence & Development

 Establish and maintain best practices for engineering processes, tools, and methodologies.
+Develop top engineering talent through mentorship, clear goal-setting, regular evaluation and educational programs.

 ---

 #### 2. Business Alignment
 Ensure engineering initiatives and priorities support the Company's overall business and long-term vision by communicating closely and clearly with the exec team.

 ---

-#### 3. Professional Development
-Develop top engineering talent through mentorship, clear goal-setting, regular evaluation and educational programs.

----

-#### 4. Talent and Team
+#### 4. Recruit and Retain Talent
 Attract and retain top talent, both full time and contract.
 Maintain a high-performing, unified and motivated team.

 ---